 4) Mustards Grill:

-Mustards Grill, located on St.Helena Highway in Yountville, is a Napa Valley institution.
+Mustards Grill, located on St.Helena Highway in Yountville, is one of the top Napa Valley restaurants.
 This restaurant is named after the wild mustard flowers that bloom every spring in the Valley.
 Mustards Grill has been in Napa Valley for over 30 years and is nicknamed the “Deluxe Truckstop”.
 Chef Cindy Pawlcyn is the mastermind behind this restaurant which is known for its wood-burning grill and American farm-to-table cuisine.
-Their website describes their wine list of “way too many wines”.
+Their website describes their wine list of “way too many wines.”
 Popular dishes here are the Mongolian pork chop, the onion rings and the daily “truckstop deluxe”.
-This is described as “always meat, often potatoes, rarely vegetables”.
+This is described as “always meat, often potatoes, rarely vegetables.”
 Clever!
 Although our server was subpar compared to others we had had on our trip, I enjoyed the casual atmosphere, the food and the wine.
-Because of its history, unique setting and foods from its wood burning grill and oven, Mustards Grill is one of the 5 best places to eat in Napa Valley.
+Because of its history, unique setting and foods from its wood burning grill and oven, Mustards Grill is one of the 5 best Napa Valley restaurants.

 Fyi: We had plans to eat at Rutherford Grill however we were still full from brunch so needed a later time slot which they could not accommodate.
-I have heard great things about Rutherford Grill so I am giving it honorable mention until I can return to experience it.
+I have heard great things about Rutherford Grill as one of the best Napa Valley restaurants, so I am giving it honorable mention until I can return to experience it.

 5) Tra Vigne!